asgutierrt/cm0081-lab2/README.md

 `$.\getInfo nameTXT.txt nameCSV.csv`

-The program reads the contents in `nameTXT.txt` saved in the same directory as the program file line by line and process each of them using regular expresions from the [regex-tdfa](http://hackage.haskell.org/package/regex-tdfa) library.
+The program takes the contents in the `nameTXT.txt` file saved in the same directory as the program.
+It reads the file line by line and process each of them using regular expresions from the [regex-tdfa](http://hackage.haskell.org/package/regex-tdfa) library.
 The contents are written in a .csv file named `nameCSV.csv`.